DialogueMaker/plugin/docs/syncing-with-rojo/README.md

 Save your Conversation ModuleScripts as a file and add them to your Rojo project.
 Whenever you make a change in Roblox Studio, just save the file again.
 You'll have to edit the conversations using Roblox Studio's script editor, but it's easier than the next method.

 ### The do-it-yourself method
 You could manually add the ModuleScripts that host the `Conversation` or `Dialogue` into your Rojo project.
-Just be sure to also add an [init.meta.json file](https://rojo.space/docs/v7/sync-details/#meta-files) that has the "DialogueMakerConversation" or "DialogueMaker_Dialogue" tags in the ModuleScript's properties.
+Just be sure to also add an [init.meta.json file](https://rojo.space/docs/v7/sync-details/#meta-files) that has the "DialogueMakerConversationScript" or "DialogueMaker_Dialogue" tags in the ModuleScript's properties.
 Also, ensure the priorities are numbered correctly.

 This can be *very* painful, so consider using the previous method unless you're aiming for precision in your repository.